 When showing a home, always have your prospect walk in front of you.
 Don’t lead them, but rather, direct them from a position slightly behind them.
 You can gesture for them to go ahead of you and say, for example, “The master suite is in the back of the house.”

-Tip #4 – Agree on an office distress code
+Tip #6 – Agree on an Office Distress Code

 Create a voice distress code, a secret word or phrase that is not commonly used but can be worked into any conversation for cases where you feel that you are in danger.
 Use this if the person you are with can overhear the conversation, but you don’t want to alarm them.
 Example: “Hi, this is Jennifer.
 I’m with Mr. Henderson at the Elm Street listing.
 Could you e-mail me the RED FILE?”

-Tip #5 – Open house: it ain’t over till it’s over
+Tip #7 – Open House: It ain’t Over till it’s Over

 Don’t assume that everyone has left the premises at the end of an open house.
 Check all of the rooms and the backyard prior to locking the doors.
 Be prepared to defend yourself, if necessary.